goldemental/csharp-practice/README.md

 [You can check out the code I wrote for Day 11 here.](./Day11/StringMethods/StringMethods/Program.cs)

 ### Day 12 – String Concatenation
-Ask for the user's first and last name and print a greeting message using concatenation.
+A small console application that:
+Asks the user to enter their first name
+Asks the user to enter their last name
+Combines the entered values using string concatenation Displays a greeting message to the user

+Concepts practiced:

+Strings
+String concatenatio (+)
+Console.WriteLine
+Console.ReadLin
+Variables

 [You can check out the code I wrote for Day 12 here]